15 Top-Rated Weekend Getaways in Oregon

 1. Crater Lake National Park

 The view from the Crater Lake rim is breathtakingly beautiful.
 The Discovery Point trail here earns the status as one of the best hiking trails in Oregon with constant caldera views.
-Other ways to access crater views include a driving tour of Rim Drive, where plenty of parking areas provide views of the caldera.
+Other ways to tour the crater's edge include driving along Rim Drive, where plenty of parking areas provide panoramic views.
 A trolley tour on Rim Drive is available throughout the summer.

 Getting to Crater Lake National Park from Portland takes about four or five hours by car, depending on the route.
 You can also catch a bus or take the train from Portland to Klamath Falls and then hop on a shuttle up to Crater Lake.